Joe Amabile, Kendall Long Romance Update: ‘Bachelor In Pardise’ Lovebirds Take Big Relationship Step

 Aside from the implosion of Jenna Cooper and Jordan Kimball’s engagement right as the Bachelor in Paradise finale was airing, the Season 5 couples seem to be doing well.
 Chris Randone just moved to San Diego to be with fiancee Krystal Nielson and they just moved into a new place together.
 Kevin Wendt and Astrid Loch are still together too, and she is planning to move to Canada to be with him after some trips she’s had planned.

-This big step in Joe and Kendall’s relationship is also great news for those who crossover from doing a Bachelor franchise show to try out Dancing with the Stars.
+This big step in Joe and Kendall’s relationship is also great news for those who cross over from doing a Bachelor franchise show to try out Dancing with the Stars.
 Some couples in the past have struggled with the time commitment involved in doing DWTS and in many cases, it takes a big toll on the relationship.

 Sean Lowe and Catherine Giudici struggled while he did Dancing with the Stars, but there were able to work through the challenges.
 However, things didn’t proceed so well for Nick Viall and Vanessa Grimaldi, Chris Soules and Whitney Bischoff, or Jake Pavelka and Vienna Girardi.